5 Biggest Mistakes Partners Make with F1 Content

 They’re genuine fans of the team

-They have a relevant niche (fitness, tech, engineering, gaming, art, sport)
+They have a culturally relevant niche (fitness, tech, engineering, gaming, art, sport etc.)

 They add value: personality, storytelling, humour, insight, not just access